mohrbp/Obsidian-Template-Notebook/04 Resources/Notebook/Notebook Dev/kanban/2024-01-17-New Card Refactor/2024-01-17-New Card Refactor.md

 # Tasks
 - [x] Update adding new boards, board types and Add Card function to link the project file ✅ 2024-01-22
 - [x] Update existing boards with new methods ⏳ 2024-01-23 ✅ 2024-01-23
-- [ ] Add a method to add a page to a recent card
+- [x] Add a method to add a page to a recent card ✅ 2024-02-01